 Note: Babka dough requires a LOT of kneading, so I highly recommend a stand mixer with a dough hook for this.
 It’s a worthwhile investment for anyone who plans to bake bread or anything requiring dough (even pastry) at home.
 You CAN do it by hand though, but you may want someone to help you.

-- In a small bowl, combine ¾ cup lukewarm coconut milk, 2 tbsp sugar, and the yeast.
+- In a small bowl, combine ¾ cup lukewarm coconut milk, 2 tablespoon sugar, and the yeast.
 Mix well and let sit for about 10 minutes or until foamy.
 If it does not get foamy, your yeast may be inactive and should be replaced (at this point, go buy more and repeat this step to test the new yeast).

 - Prep your replacement eggs while that is activating, and whisk your flour, remaining sugar, and salt together in the bowl of a stand mixer (or a large bowl).